 Parents also reported youth use of both outpatient and overnight mental health services in the year leading up to the baseline interview (Table 6).
 Outpatient mental health services assessed included seeing a provider, participating in a day program, using emergency or crisis services, or taking prescription medications.
-The majority (94%) of youth had seen an outpatient mental health provider (therapist or medication provider).
-Youth who used crisis services (in-home crisis services or emergency room) for mental health or substance use needs (63%) used these services an average of 5 times within the year, with a minimum of 1 and maximum of 45 times.
+The majority (92%) of youth had seen an outpatient mental health provider (therapist or medication provider).
+Youth who used crisis services (in-home crisis services or emergency room) for mental health or substance use needs (69.6%) used these services an average of 5 times within the year, with a minimum of 1 and maximum of 45 times.

 Overnight services used included inpatient hospital, residential treatment and drug and alcohol treatment.
-Almost half of youth (n=24) had at least one stay in an inpatient or residential facility during the year before baseline.
-Among youth who had an inpatient stay (hospital or drug or alcohol clinic) in the past year, the average length of stay was 30 days, with a minimum of 2 and maximum of 135 days (not always in succession).
+Almost two-thirds (63%) had at least one stay in an inpatient or residential facility during the year before baseline.
+Among youth who had an inpatient stay (hospital or drug or alcohol clinic) in the past year, the average length of stay was 25 days, with a minimum of 2 and maximum of 90 days (not always in succession).
 Some youth also had out of home placements in emergency shelters, group homes, detention centers, prisons, and jails during the year prior to baseline.

 Youth's reasons and motivations for participating in mental health services varied.
-Among youth who saw a professional in the past year for mental health related needs, 11% said they went because they wanted to do it 53% said they went because someone else put pressure on them, and 32% said that both were true.
+Among youth who saw a professional in the past year for mental health related needs, 10% said they went because they wanted to do it, 50% said they went because someone else put pressure on them, and 3% said that both were true.
 Youth identified pressure from parents, school staff, mental health providers, judges or court personnel, and other providers.

 Table 6.
 Mental Health Services Received

 Type of Service % Youth

 Outpatient Services

-Mental Health Provider 94%
+Mental Health Provider 92.16

-Crisis or Emergency Services (emergency room, in-home crisis services) 63%
+Crisis or Emergency Services (emergency room, in-home crisis services) 69.57

-Took medication for emotional, behavioral, or substance use reasons during past year (at least 1 week) [†] 88%
+Took medication for emotional, behavioral, or substance use reasons during past year (at least 1 week)† 88.89

-Day Treatment (Partial hospital or drug/alcohol clinic) 16%
+Day Treatment (Partial hospital or drug/alcohol clinic) 16.33

 Overnight Services

-Hospital 44%
+Hospital 44.00

-Residential Treatment Facility 37%
+Residential Treatment Facility 35.42

-Drug/Alcohol Treatment Unit 6%
+Drug/Alcohol Treatment Unit 5.77

 Other Out of Home Placements

-Group Home 12%
+Group Home 13.46

-Detention center/prison/jail 14%
+Detention center/prison/jail 13.73

-Emergency Shelter 8%
+Emergency Shelter 10.00

-Foster Home Evaluation subset 2%
+Foster Home 4.17